 In terms of general ecosystem security, 2021 was an amazing year!
 Major hacks cause loss in confidence in the system and can serve as major setbacks even though they have nothing to do with the protocol or network security.

 Physical attacks tend to be correlated with the exchange rate; we saw a doubling of both in 2021.

 Anyone who has been following the Bitcoin space for long is likely aware of the scaling debate that resulted in a variety of both software forks and blockchain forks.
 The good news for node operators is that it appears the resources required to fully validate the entire history of the blockchain are decelerating, meaning that node operators should be able to take advantage of the deflationary nature of technology.

-As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which was fairly flat until the 4th quarter of the year.
+As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which spent the year bouncing back and forth, breaking all-time highs in the process.

-From a relative historical standpoint, the overall change in exchange rate was strong.
+From a relative historical standpoint, the overall change in exchange rate was average.

 To calculate the above, use the formula: